AntoniosRaptakis/Forecasting-the-House-prices/README.md

 ## <ins>**Correlations**<ins>:

-Before I start building up the predictive model, I would like to see the correlations between the given and the target variables.
+Before I start building up the predictive model, I would like to see the correlations between the given variables and the target one.
 There are different methods to check the correlations between a continuous variable (target) and binaries or categorical or continuous variable.
 One method to check the correlation between a binary or categorical variable with a continuous one is the Point-Biserial The data must meet some requirements:

 - they must follow the normal distribution,
 - there must be no outliers, and
-- the variances between the groups must be equal
+- the variances between the groups must be equal.

+Point-Biserial is a special case of the pearson correlation.
+The pearson correlation is supported by pandas and it is the default method for the correlation.
+The command is data.corr(method="...") or data.corrwith(target column, method="...").

+Another method is the ANOVA (ANalysis Of VAriance).
+If we have one factor (one categorical variable), then we use the one-way ANOVA.
+If we use two or more factors, then we use multifactorial ANOVA.
+The requirements of ANOVA for the continuous variable are the same as for the Point-Biserial.
+ANOVA is a statistical test and we see if the groups are statistically significant based on the threshold that we put (alpha value).

+We must not ignore the corellation between continuous variables, which can be checked using the linear correlation.

+Here, I will use the pearson method to check the correlation between the independent variables of the predictive model that I will build and the target (or dependent) variable.

+Before I check the correlation as described above, I will drop some more columns that I do not need.

+	columns_to_be_removed = ['YearRemodAdd','MoSold','SaleType','GarageYrBlt','GarageFinish','GarageCars',
+                    	         'PavedDrive','Foundation']

+	data_dropped_na = data_dropped_na.drop(columns_to_be_removed, axis=1)
+	data_imputer = data_imputer.drop(columns_to_be_removed, axis=1)

 ![correlation_with_SalePrices_pearsonr](https://github.com/AntoniosRaptakis/Forecasting-the-House-prices/assets/86191637/ec02147f-9fe8-4edf-99c7-22a32d780e2a)